-The project consists of several components.
-The first component is the capital component for the design and construction of a pair of 45-foot sculptures to be seen from a distance traveling on I-25.
-The two sculptures will be a gateway feature on the top of the Dillon Drive bridge just north of town.
-The sculptures will be installed in the center of the east and west traffic roundabouts on the bridge.
+The project consists of four components.
+The first component is the capital component for the design and construction of a pair of 45-foot sculptures, installed in the roundabouts on the bridge.
 The Sculptures will be seen by approximately 18.7 million vehicles annually from I-25.
-Secondly, there is a program component or Community Participation Plan which consists of public meetings, promotion, marketing and an online based showcase for creativity and innovation submitted by the community.
-The project contributors will also be recognized here.
-The third component will be the construction of small replica sculptures located in Downtown and accessible by people who can’t stop at the main sculptures on Dillon Drive bridge.
-Finally, a stewardship fund will be established to take care of the maintenance of the Gateway sculpture such as, graffiti and lighting.
+Secondly, there is a program component or Community Participation Plan which consists of public meetings, promotion, marketing and an online based web site for submittals by the community and recognition of project donors.
+The third component will be the construction of two small replica sculptures located in the Riverwalk Gateway Plaza to provide access to visitors who can’t stop at the main sculptures on Dillon Drive bridge.
+Finally, a stewardship fund will be established to take care of the maintenance of the Gateway Sculptures such as, graffiti and lighting.

 WHY GATEWAY TO THE SOUTHWEST?

 The Committee has recommended the theme of “Gateway to the Southwest” for the monumental gateway sculptures.
 This new theme or brand will give Pueblo a unique identity along the Interstate 25 corridor and within the State of Colorado.
 The new theme/brand signifies Pueblo as being a destination with distinct cultural and geographical differences from other parts of our state.